Luscsus/ImageUploader/README.md

-# ImageUploader
+# ImageUploader:
 This is a image uploader, that lets you save an image under a specific title, that anyone can access.
+Just search for the title and voila the image is there.
+You can acces the website here: https://imageuploader0.herokuapp.com/, The website is hosted on heroku.
+# Problems:
+The website looks and runs horrible on smaller devices such as phones.
+I could try to fix this, but can't be bothered.
+Another problem is the database where the images are being stored is hosted on heroku as well as the code.
+The problem with this is that heroku only lets you host 500MB of files, which severily limits the amount of uploaded images.
+The obvious fix to this would be to use another hosting service for the database.
+But because no one is actually going to use this website, it should be fine.